aspose-email/Aspose.Email-Documentation/en/python-net/developer-guide/working-with-outlook-storage-files-ost-or-pst/create-new-pst-file-and-add-subfolders/_index.md

 ---
-title: Create New PST File and Add SubFolders
+title: Create and Organize PST Files in Python
-ArticleTitle: Create New PST File and Add SubFolders
+ArticleTitle: Create and Organize PST Files in Python
 type: docs
 weight: 10
 url: /python-net/create-new-pst-file-and-add-subfolders/
 ---

-As well as parsing an existing PST file, Aspose.Email provides the means to create a PST file from scratch.
-This article demonstrates how to create an Outlook PST file and add a subfolder to it.

-1. Creating a new PST file.
-1. Changing Container class of a folder.

-Use the PersonalStorage class to create a PST file at some location on a local disk.
-To create a PST file from scratch:

-1. Create a PST using the PersonalStorage.Create() method.
-1. Add a sub-folder at the root of the PST file by accessing the Root folder and then calling the AddSubFolder method.
+## **Create New PST File and Add Subfolders**

+Aspose.Email provides the functionality to create Personal Storage Table (PST) files from scratch and add subfolders to them.
+With the [PersonalStorage](https://reference.aspose.com/email/python-net/aspose.email.storage.pst/personalstorage/) class, you can manage operations related to PST files, which store email messages, calendar events, contacts, and other data.

-The following code snippet shows you how to create a PST file and add a subfolder called Inbox.
+The following code sample demonstrates how to create a new storage file and add an "Inbox" folder to it:

+1. Use the [PersonalStorage.create](https://reference.aspose.com/email/python-net/aspose.email.storage.pst/personalstorage/#methods) method to generate a new PST file with the specified directory.
+The file is created using the `UNICODE` format for compatibility with modern applications.
+2. Access the root folder of the PST file and add a new subfolder named "Inbox" to organize email messages.

 {{< gist "aspose-email" "356f0e128b9d45a7ee779fc813eb87e5" "Examples-WorkingWithOutlookStorageFiles-CreateNewPSTFileAndAddingSubfolders-CreateNewPSTFileAndAddingSubfolders.py" >}}

-## **Container Class Matching Check when Adding a Folder to PST**
+### **Container Class Matching Check**

 Aspose.Email for Python offers a solution that enhances the validation process during folder creation in PST files.
-With the 'EnforceContainerClassMatching' property of the [FolderCreationOptions](https://reference.aspose.com/email/python-net/aspose.email.storage.pst/foldercreationoptions/#foldercreationoptions-class) class, you can ensure strict matching of container classes when adding a new folder to the PST storage.
+With the *enforce_container_class_matching* property of the [FolderCreationOptions](https://reference.aspose.com/email/python-net/aspose.email.storage.pst/foldercreationoptions/#foldercreationoptions-class) class, you can ensure strict matching of container classes when adding a new folder to the PST storage.
 This feature helps maintain the organizational hierarchy within the PST file by preventing mismatches in container classes.
 By setting 'EnforceContainerClassMatching' to 'true', an exception will be thrown if the container classes of the parent and child folders do not match, providing a safeguard against incorrect folder structures.
 The default behavior of this property is 'false', allowing flexibility in folder creation while enabling you to enforce strict container class matching when required.

-The following code sample demonstrates the use of the 'EnforceContainerClassMatching' property to control whether an exception should be thrown when adding folders with mismatching container classes:
+The following code sample demonstrates the use of the *enforce_container_class_matching* property to control whether an exception should be thrown when adding folders with mismatching container classes:

 ```py
 with PersonalStorage.create("storage.pst", FileFormatVersion.Unicode) as pst: